Stan Hill

 Stanley Alan Hill (born 1955) is a New Zealand former basketball player who was captain of the New Zealand men's national basketball team, known as the "Tall Blacks", for nine years.

 Early life

 Hill was born in Christchurch, of Māori descent.
 His father was Stanley Frank "Tiny" Hill, who represented the New Zealand national rugby union team from 1955 to 1959, including two matches as captain.

 Hill played rugby for the St Andrew's College 1st XV, and also represented the school in basketball.
-He also played basketball Burnham in the Christchurch club competition.
+He also played basketball for Burnham in the Christchurch club competition.

 Basketball career

 Hill, who was 2.08 m tall, played for the San Jose State University basketball team in NCAA Division I men's basketball between 1976 and 1978, scoring 489 points in his two seasons there.
 Rather than stay in the US and try for NBA, he chose to play professionally in England.

 Hill was chosen for the Tall Blacks as a 17-year-old by the coach Steve McKean and played for the national team for 14 years, including nine years as captain.
 In 1978, he led New Zealand to a historic first victory over Australia (67–65), coached by McKean.
 Later that year, the Tall Blacks won the silver medal at the Commonwealth championships in Britain.

 Hill represented New Zealand at the 1983 Kirin World Invitation Tournament in Japan, which New Zealand won, and was named the MVP.
 He also played for his country in the 1986 FIBA World Championship.

 While playing in New Zealand's National Basketball League, Hill won many awards including: